Guitar Practice Challenge 2025

 In Guitar Blog, Interviews and Insights, Music, Practice and Technique by Craig Smith

-Are you ready to take your guitar playing to the next level in 2020?
+Are you ready to take your guitar playing to the next level?
 Let’s do it together!
+A Guitar Practice Challenge.
+I’m working on a new Guitar Practice Challenge for 2025.

 New Years resolutions can be cliche but what’s wrong with trying to better yourself, whether it’s a hobby, your health or the desire to become a better guitarist?

 For beginning guitarists, improvement can be a measured by leaps and bounds almost daily.
-For intermediate and advanced guitarists those jumps in technique and musicality can be few and far between.
+Intermediate and advanced guitarists can make those jumps in technique and musicality, but with a bit more effort.

 A regular and organized guitar practice routine will ensure steady progress regardless of your skill level.